Muhammad Ali of Egypt: War against the sultan

 On 25 May 1838, Muhammad Ali informed Britain, and France that he intended to declare independence from the Ottoman Empire.
 This action was contrary to the desire of the European powers to maintain the status quo within the Ottoman Empire.
 With Muhammad Ali's intentions clear, the European powers, particularly Russia, attempted to moderate the situation and prevent conflict.
 Within the Empire, however, both sides were gearing for war.
 Ibrahim already had a sizable force in Syria.
 In Constantinople, the Ottoman commander, Hafiz Pasha, assured the Sultan that he could defeat the Egyptian army.

 When Mahmud II ordered his forces to advance on the Syrian frontier, Ibrahim attacked and destroyed them at the Battle of Nezib (24 June 1839) near Urfa.
 In an echo of the Battle of Konya, Constantinople was again left vulnerable to Ali's forces.
 A further blow to the Ottomans was the defection of their fleet to Muhammad Ali.
 Mahmud II died almost immediately after the battle took place and was succeeded by sixteen-year-old Abdülmecid.
 At this point, Ali and Ibrahim began to argue about which course to follow; Ibrahim favoured conquering the Ottoman capital and demanding the imperial seat while Muhammad Ali was inclined simply to demand numerous concessions of territory and political autonomy for himself and his family.

 At this point, the European powers again intervened (see Oriental Crisis of 1840).
 On 15 July 1840, the British government, which had negotiated with Austria, Prussia, and Russia to sign the Convention of London, offered Muhammad Ali hereditary rule of Egypt as part of the Ottoman Empire if he withdrew from the Syrian hinterland and the coastal regions of Mount Lebanon.
 Muhammad Ali hesitated, believing he had support from France.
 His hesitation proved costly.
 France eventually backed down as King Louis-Philippe did not want his country to find itself involved and isolated in a war against the other powers, especially at a time when he also had to deal with the Rhine crisis.
 British naval forces were ordered to sail to Syria and Alexandria.
 In the face of such displays of European military might, Muhammad Ali acquiesced.

-After the British and Austrian navies established a naval blockade over the Nile delta coastline and the city of Acre had capitulated, Muhammad Ali agreed to the terms of the Convention on 27 November 1840.
-These terms included renouncing his claims over Crete, and Hijaz, downsizing his navy, and reducing his standing army to 18,000 men, provided that he and his descendants would enjoy hereditary rule over Egypt and Sudan: an unheard-of status for an Ottoman viceroy.
+After the British and Austrian navies established a naval blockade over the Nile delta coastline and launched an attack on Egyptian controlled Acre, Muhammad Ali agreed to the terms of the Convention on 27 November 1840.
+These terms included renouncing his claims over Crete, and Hijaz, downsizing his navy, and reducing his standing army to 18,000 men, provided that he and his descendants would enjoy hereditary rule over Egypt and Sudan: an unheard-of status for an Ottoman governor.